emil-jacero/cue-oam/design/proposals/00-trait.md

    - Should incompatibilities be declared at the trait level or component level?
    - How should incompatibilities work with trait composition?
    - Should incompatibilities be category-based, trait-specific, or both?
-   - How should the validation system work (compile-time vs runtime)?
    - Should we support conditional incompatibilities based on configuration?

 ## Conclusion

-This unified trait architecture makes CUE-OAM incredibly flexible while maintaining structure through five fundamental categories.
+This unified trait architecture makes CUE-OAM incredibly flexible while maintaining structure through eight fundamental categories.
 By making everything a trait with clear composition patterns, we achieve maximum reusability and a consistent mental model across the entire system.
 The self-documenting nature of the metadata structure ensures that traits are easy to understand, compose, and validate.